 This article aims to show you one possible way of using SAP Cloud Platform virtual machines to install an R server and connect it to your SAP HANA database system.
 Please have in mind that this particular reference scenario might not be applicable to every use case.

-You already have a dedicated SAP HANA system in your SAP Cloud Platform account.
+You already have a dedicated SAP HANA database system in your SAP Cloud Platform account.

 SAP HANA supports processing of R code.
 R is an open-source programming language and software environment for statistical computing and graphics.
 R server is a TCP/IP server, which allows other programs to use facilities of R from various languages without the need to initialize R or link against R library.

 You can install an R server on a virtual machine and connect it to the SAP HANA system running in your account.

 Note: The scenario described in this article is for testing and evaluation purposes only.
 It is done with a root user (superuser) account, which should not be used for productive purposes.